jsntv200/redant-home/_posts/2023-02-08-different-levels-of-payment-maturity.md

 title: What are the different levels of payment maturity?
 description: What are the different levels of payment maturity?
 keywords: Online payments, digital payments
-image_small: "/assets/uploads/2020/Desktop.png"
+image_small: "/assets/uploads/2023/what-are-the-different-levels-of-payment-maturity-min.png"
-image: "/assets/uploads/2020/Desktop-1.png"
+image: "/assets/uploads/2023/what-are-the-different-levels-of-payment-maturity-min.png"
-excerpt-short: excerpt-short
+excerpt-short: A summary of each of the different levels that we use to describe the relative maturity of a payments process.
+Starting from the very basic / starting off, through to the teams that are really cracking it.
-excerpt-long: excerpt-long
+excerpt-long:
 redirect_from: []
 ---